e-j-w/ChartOfNuclides/README.md

 * C compiler: gcc (or clang)
 * GNU make
 * SDL3, SDL3_image, SDL3_ttf
-  * SDL3 should be built with `libdecor` on Linux when using GNOME Wayland, as discussed [below](#the-application-window-has-no-titlebar-on-linux).
+  * SDL3 should be built with `libdecor` on Linux when using GNOME Wayland, otherwise window decorations won't be present.

 For now you'll probably have to manually compile SDL3 and its libraries, as they aren't (yet) packaged for major Linux distros.